 This course examines rights and rights-claims as complex and contingent resources for political actors.
 The class aims at equipping students to be better able to identify, understand, and critically evaluate how, why, and to what end rights claims are used in politics.
 Particular attention is paid to social and political movements that use rights-claims, as well as the various advantages, limitations, and problems that can accompany rights-based political appeals.
 Prerequisite: sophomore standing or above.

 An exploration of the importance of real estate and the built environment through triple bottom line analysis of its social, environmental, and economic impacts.
 The course considers a "cradle to cradle" sustainability model that links the various phases, functions, and professions of real estate, project delivery, and asset/facility management to create holistic, value-generating solutions for society.
 Professional practices/skill sets associated with the many career options that engage the built environment are demonstrated.
+Also covered are the principles of real estate, real estate industry and its markets; legal aspects of home ownership from consumer's point of view, including property rights, title concepts, deeds, purchase contracts, listing contracts, law of agency, environmental issues and disclosures, types of mortgages, basics of home loan finance, appraisal investment and tax benefits.
+Partially satisfies Colorado real estate broker licensing requirements.

 SOCI 2140 Urban Sociology (4 Credits)